irontec/ivozprovider/doc/sphinx/security_and_maintenance/security/antiflooding.rst

 .. warning:: **IPs are not blocked permanently**, they are allowed again as soon as their incoming request don't exceed the limit
          on upcoming time interval.

+.. tip:: :ref:`Antiflood banned IPs` shows a list of addresses that have been banned at some point.

 Current configuration parameters are:

 - **Sampling time interval**: 2 seconds.